-> Let’s face it, most companies really aren’t committed to improving.
+Let us face it, most companies really are not committed to improving.
 You and I both know that as customers.
 The airlines are perfect examples, except for Southwest or JetBlue.
 Collectively the airline industry has cut services and added all kinds of fees.
-Since they are making nice profits you would think they would add more services, right?
+Since they are making nice profits, you would think they would add more services, right?
 They, like other organizations:

 - Focus on short term profits–The bottom line seems to always trump making service or quality gains.
 Seems like the goal is to leave a customer angry to make a buck now.
 This is typified by a CEO I encountered whose #1 question is, “How much money have you made me today?”

-- Establish corporate silos that inhibit collaboration–A large B2B company had four regions and each did things their own way.
+- Establish corporate silos that inhibit collaboration–A large B2B company had four regions, and each did things their own way.
 They talked about great service and being “top dog”.
-But, they wouldn’t cooperate because they were too competitive with one another.
+But they would not cooperate because they were too competitive with one another.

 - Block adequate resources--A service company’s CEO set a goal to be a customer experience leader.
 Yet, he never budgeted the resources to do it.
 His customer loyalty suffered which created high employee turnover.